 To stop acting on the binge urges, what if less work is actually more effective?

-I had a conversation with Dr. Amy Johnson* on my podcast last week (you can listen to the episode here), and part of what we talked about was how just seeing your binge eating habit differently can allow change to occur without the struggle or without needing to work so hard.
+I had a conversation with Dr. Amy Johnson on my podcast last week, and part of what we talked about was how just seeing your binge eating habit differently can allow change to occur without the struggle or without needing to work so hard.
 When you have a fundamental shift in the way you view your urges and respond to them, it suddenly seems unnecessary to sort out and deal with all of your other problems or have a perfect eating plan in order to stop binge eating.

 Ending binge eating doesn’t need to feel like intense, complicated, or tedious work.
 The work can simply be you deeply seeing that the urges do not express your true wants and needs, and then learning to connect with your own power to avoid acting on them.